UTS-eResearch/datacrate/spec/0.3/data_crate_specification_v0.3.md

 [X] Add the Schema.org to the CATALOG.html page as a script

-[X] Added a section on modelling curation actions with Action objects
+[X] Added a section on modeling curation actions with Action objects

-[ ] Write up the HTML generation algorithm
+[X] Write up the HTML generation algorithm